passcod/in-the-pale-darkness-of-dawn/naema/010-patra.md

 _family_.
 Chenna is the _heir_.
 He is their uncle, and with his brother and their mother… _oh, Tristan, if you could see what this world has gone to._

-TK is smiling at him, now.
+Dir is smiling at him, now.
 His thoughts are starting to return in earnest, although he still has trouble putting times, even relative times, to events.
 He knows intellectually that the fire was earlier in the week, but he still thinks of it "yesterday".
-Perhaps to his body, that's it is, if he's had as little sleep as he understands.
+Perhaps to his body, it is, if he's had as little sleep as he understands.

 He half-remembers suggesting using flying transports to extinguish the fire, and frowns at himself for the foolishness this would have been, with the measures